 About us

-Set in a peaceful, rural location surrounded by gentle rolling hills, vineyards, olive groves, and forests, nature lovers will find it the epitome of rustic escapism.
-Just a few other houses dot the nearby landscape, and only one, our friendly and knowledgeable farming neighbours, is in view.
+Set in a peaceful, rural location surrounded by gentle rolling hills, vineyards, olive groves and forests, nature lovers will find it the epitome of rustic escapism.
+Just a few other houses dot the nearby landscape, and only a couple, our friendly and knowledgeable farming neighbours, are in view.

 Bolara 60 is not your average holiday villa.
-It is a destination for anyone looking for an idyllic, nature-lover’s paradise, where great food is celebrated.
-Within easy reach, you will find remarkable medieval hilltop villages, numerous walking and cycling routes, and restaurants serving local specialities; and only 20 minutes away is the Adriatic coast with its crystal-clear beaches, secluded coves, Venetian towns, and fresh seafood.
+It is a destination for anyone looking for an idyllic, nature-lover’s paradise, where guests mingle and great food is celebrated.
+Within easy reach, you will find remarkable medieval hilltop villages, numerous walking and cycling routes, and restaurants serving local specialities; and only 20 minutes away is the Adriatic coast with its crystal-clear water, secluded coves, Venetian towns and fresh seafood.

 Getting here is simple!
 Simply click here to view a helpful map and discover nearby airports, along with some valuable travel tips to ensure a smooth and easy journey.